 The 2017 Monitoring Report concluded that the adjusted morning (AM) inbound count totaled 3,202 vehicles which was a decrease of 117 vehicles from the baseline, which falls below the 90% confidence interval, and does not represent a significant AM inbound traffic increase.
 The afternoon (PM) outbound count totaled 3,324 vehicles, which is a decrease of 122 vehicles from the baseline, and also falls below the 90% confidence interval and does not represent a significant PM outbound traffic increase.
 Therefore, Stanford met the No Net New Commute Trips standard.
-Although Stanford programs removed non-Stanford trips from intersections in the local impact area, Stanford chose not to submit trip credits to the County this year.
+Stanford choose not to submit trip credits to the County this year as it was not required to meet the standard.